apache/pulsar/site2/docs/tiered-storage-aliyun.md

 ### Configure Aliyun OSS offloader to run manually

-For individual topics, you can trigger Aliyun OSS offloader manually using one of the following methods:
+For individual topics, you can trigger the Aliyun OSS offloader manually using one of the following methods:

 - Use REST endpoint.